andrew-suh/docker-core-setup/README.md

 Inside this script is a couple settings needed to connect to the Vagrant vm via Docker CLI.
 I have commented out the aliases that I use to make it wasier to control the Vgrant vm state in any directory I'm in.

 You are encourgaed to modify the aliases however you wish.
 I also welcome any merges that adds to the aliases to make them more useful.

+## How to use Vagrant

+To start the box, you will need to be in this directory and run vagrant up.
+To pause the vm, use vagrant suspend.
+To stop the vm, use vagrant halt.
+You can look at the aliases kept commented out in the pre-run script to see how you can do these commands at any folder location and add them to your corresponding rc file.